mkb/mojinations/source/_posts/2011-08-07-homebrew--no-thanks.markdown

 ---
 I know lots of smart developers who have switched from MacPorts to Homebrew.
 I don't think the switch makes sense.
 Let's add up the pros and cons.

-## Homebrew uses OS libs instead of building dependencies.
+## Homebrew uses OS libs instead of building dependencies

 That's not a feature, that's a bug.
 Consider the ramifications: